corrode/corrode.github.io/content/blog/hardening-rust/index.md

 **Never panic in an uncontrolled manner.**

 ## Stack Overflow as a Failure Mode

+Panic behavior isn't the only runtime failure mode you need to worry about.

 Okay, you handle errors gracefully and you know how your system behaves on panic.
 But did you account for stack overflows as well?